LachlanMorrowSRMIT/ICT-Info-Sys-Sec-RMIT/A1/Submission Package/readme.txt

-Run installer.exe as administrator by right clicking on the file and clicking 'run as administrator'.
+Run setup.bat as Administrator by right clicking on the file and clicking 'Run as Administrator'